 Toy Story Mania (x1)

-That’s a total of 16 things, and we could’ve easily done more if efficiency were our lone goal and we didn’t crisscross the park as much.
-With Annual Passholder pricing of $99 or up to $149 regular pricing at our event, that breaks down to around $6 to $10 per experience.
+That’s a total of 11 attractions, and we could’ve easily done more if efficiency were our lone goal and we didn’t crisscross the park as much.

 As noted above, After Hours at Disney’s Hollywood Studios does not require regular theme park admission and allows entry as early as 7 p.m.
 As with the Disney’s Hollywood Studios version of the event, the special event begins 30 minutes after official park closing–at 9:30 p.m., and runs for 3 hours until 12:30 a.m.
 This means you can see Fantasmic or knock out a few less-popular attractions during the mix-in that starts before After Hours officially kicks off.